+(1) The amounts shown were calculated using a discount rate of 6.25% and a discount factor of 2.25%.

-- NOTES: - (1) The amounts shown represent the present value of two or three years' base salary and Incentive Plan cash award, depending on the term of the agreement.
-Mr. Schoenberger, Mr. Collin, Mr. Gantz and Mr. Black-three years; Mr. Meissner-two years. - (2) The numbers shown represent the IRS value under section 4999 of the Tax Code due to the vesting of the awards granted under the Restricted Stock Plan.
-The amounts shown were calculated using the closing stock price on December 31, 2007, \$28.51. - (3) The estimated amount of excise tax gross-up is equal to the 20% excise tax, grossed up for taxes, on the amount of severance and other benefits payable on 12/31/07 that exceeds each individual's average W-2 earnings for the years 2003 to 2007.
+(2) The amounts shown represent the present value of two or three years' base salary and Incentive Plan cash award, depending on the term of the agreement.
+Mr. Schoenberger, Mr. Collin, Mr. Gantz and Mr. Black-three years; Mr. Meissner-two years.

+(3) The numbers shown represent the IRS value under section 4999 of the Internal Revenue Code due to the vesting of the awards granted under the Restricted Stock Plan.
+The amounts shown were calculated using the closing stock price on December 31, 2008, \$20.65.

+(4) The estimated amount of excise tax gross-up is equal to the 20% excise tax, grossed up for taxes, on the amount of severance and other benefits payable on December 31, 2008 that exceeds each individual's average W-2 earnings for the years 2004 to 2008.

-The total reflected in the table above is calculated by adding (i) the present value of two or three years' base salary and Incentive Plan cash award, based on the term of the agreement; (ii) the present value of the amount, in addition to the amount reflected in the Pension Benefit Table, the employee would have received under the Retirement Plan, based on the term of the agreement; (iii) the present value of contributions that would have been made by the Company under the 401(k), based on the term of the agreement; and (iv) the economic benefit of the accelerated vesting of all unvested restricted shares held as of the date of termination.
-Also included is the present value of two or three years' insurance continuation, based on the term of the agreement, and the present value of the estimated amount of excise tax gross-up, if applicable.
+The total reflected in the table above is calculated by adding (i) the present value of two or three years' base salary and Incentive Plan cash award, based on the term of the Agreement; (ii) the present value of the amount, in addition to the amount reflected in the Pension Benefit Table, the employee would have received under the Retirement Plan, based on the term of the Agreement; (iii) the present value of contributions that would have been made by the Company under the 401(k), based on the term of the Agreement; and (iv) the economic benefit of the accelerated vesting of all unvested restricted shares held as of the date of termination.
+Also included is the present value of two or three years' insurance continuation, based on the term of the Agreement, and the present value of the estimated amount of excise tax gross-up, if applicable.
 All calculations assume the employee would have continued to be employed for the two or three-year period applicable to the term of their individual Agreement.

-Each Change of Control Agreement also provides for the continuation of all employee benefits for a period of two or three years, based on the term of the agreement, commencing with the month in which the termination occurs.
-In the event that any payments made in connection with a change in control would be subjected to the excise tax imposed by Section 4999 of the Internal Revenue Code, the Company will "gross up," on an after-tax basis, the NEOs' compensation for that excise tax.
+Each Agreement also provides for the continuation of all employee benefits for a period of two or three years, based on the term of the Agreement, commencing with the month in which the termination occurs.
+In the event that any payments made in connection with a change in control would be subjected to the excise tax imposed by Section 4999 of the Internal Revenue Code, the Company will "gross up," on an after-tax basis, the Named Executive Officers' compensation for that excise tax.